Mexico suspends imports of Brazilian meat, poultry amid health concerns

-MEXICO CITY (Reuters) - Mexico has suspended all meat and poultry imports from Brazil since March 19, the government said Tuesday, dealing another blow to the world's top beef and poultry exporter amid growing concerns about the quality of those products.
+MEXICO CITY, March 21 (Reuters) - Mexico has suspended all meat and poultry imports from Brazil since March 19, the government said Tuesday, dealing another blow to the world's top beef and poultry exporter amid growing concerns about the quality of those products.

 Mexico said that owing to the health concerns, it has suspended the poultry imports from Brazil it normally receives, adding that it does not import Brazilian beef or pork products.